West Allis, Wisconsin

 West Allis is a city in Milwaukee County, Wisconsin, United States.
 A suburb of Milwaukee, it is part of the Milwaukee metropolitan area.
-The population was 60,325 at the 2020 census.
+The population was 60,325 at the 2020 census, making it the eleventh-most populous city in Wisconsin.

 History

 The name West Allis derives from Edward P. Allis, whose Edward P. Allis Company was a large Milwaukee-area manufacturing firm in the late 19th century.
-In 1901, the Allis company became Allis-Chalmers, and in 1902 built a large new manufacturing plant west of its existing plant.
-The locale in which the new plant was constructed was at the time called North Greenfield, and prior to the 1880s had been called Honey Creek.
+In 1901, the Allis company became Allis-Chalmers.
+In 1902, the company built a large new manufacturing plant west of its existing plant.
+The locale in which the new plant was constructed was at the time called North Greenfield; prior to the 1880s, the area had been called Honey Creek.
 With the building of the western Allis plant, the area was incorporated as the Village of West Allis, and it became the City of West Allis in 1906.

 With the presence of Allis-Chalmers, the largest manufacturer in the area, West Allis became the largest suburb of Milwaukee in the early 20th century.
 After that, West Allis grew quickly.
 Between 1910 and 1930, its population grew fivefold.
 After 1965, the Allis-Chalmers company's fortunes had turned.
 By 1985, Allis-Chalmers' global workforce had shrunk to 13,000 from its peak of 31,000.
 Allis-Chalmers would then declare bankruptcy in 1987, closing their last Milwaukee office in 1999.
 Since then, West Allis has had some success attracting other employers, such as Quad Graphics.